UC Software 4.0.0 or later:

 UCS 3.3.0 removed the need for this and the phone does only need to download either the templates files listed in the \Config subdirectory or any self-created files that had been listed within the CONFIG_FILES=" " section of a 000000000000.cfg or manually created <mac>.cfg.

-Example file's from within the \Config subdirectory within UCS 3.3.0:
+Example template file's from within the \Config subdirectory within UCS 3.3.0 or later:

 The user must specify the files that should be loaded via the CONFIG_FILES="" section as these are not automatically loaded.

 For more details please check => here <=

 NOTE: The files within the \Config are only templates and individual parameters can be copied & pasted into a manually created file(s) instead!

 This matches the factory configuration so specifying the file within the config_files="" section would not actually make any changes unless this applications.cfg file would be modified.

 NOTE: Please note that the configuration file must be XML conform or the phone will ignore it!